-During the fourth quarter of 2022, the Company amended its syndicated credit facility (the "Syndicated Facility"), adding additional capacity under the revolving credit facility and extending the maturity date to December 15, 2025.
-The Syndicated Facility is secured by a general interest in the assets of the Company, and consists of the following:
+During the fourth quarter of 2023, the Company amended its syndicated credit facility (the "Syndicated Facility"), adding additional capacity under the revolving and non-revolving credit facilities and extending the maturity date to December 15, 2026.
+The Syndicated Facility is subject to a number of customary covenants that are tested quarterly, including financial covenants such as a minimum Debt Service Coverage Ratio, maximum Total Funded Debt to EBITDA Ratio, and maximum Direct Funded Debt to EBITDA Ratio.
+The Company was in compliance with its covenants under each facility as at December 31, 2023.
+The Syndicated Facility is secured by a general interest in the assets of the Company and consists of the following: